VesnaBozic/angular-theory/README.md

 ## Data Binding

-Enables data to flow from the component to template and vice-versa
+Enables data to flow from the component to template and vice-versa.

 Includes interpolation, property binding, event binding, and two way binding (Property binding and event binding combined)

 The binding syntax has expanded but the resulat is a much smaller framework footprint

+We use data binding in web pages that contain interactive components such as forms, calculators, tutorials, and games.

+Angular uses the two-way binding.
+Any changes made to the user interface are reflected in the corresponding model state.
+Conversely, any changes in the model state are reflected in the UI state.
+This allows the framework to connect the DOM to the Model data via the controller.
+However, this approach affects performance since every change in the DOM has to be tracked.

 ## Services